-Comet Lake-H models have not yet been revealed in their name, but Intel has provided a teaser with promises of unprecedented maximum operating frequencies of more than 5 GHz for the first time in the mobile market (probably thanks to the use of Turbo Boost 3.0 technology) in versions core i7 andcore i9 - which will offer up to eight physical processing cores and 16 logical cores as opposed to six cores and 12 cores respectively in the generationCoffee Lake-H previous.
+Comet Lake-H models have not yet been revealed in their name, but Intel has provided a teaser with promises of unprecedented maximum operating frequencies of more than 5 GHz for the first time in the mobile market (probably thanks to the use of Turbo Boost 3.0 technology) in versions Core i7 andCore i9 - which will offer up to eight physical processing cores and 16 logical cores as opposed to six cores and 12 cores respectively in the generationCoffee Lake-H previous.

-Another intriguing processor from home Intel Expected to reach us over the next three months is thecore i7-1068G7 - the first in the family Ice Lake With an enlarged 28-watt power supply instead of 15-watt, this will allow it to offer a significantly increased 2.3GHz basic operating frequency and a maximum turbo frequency of over 4GHz.
-It will be interesting to see how many automakers in the field will choose to use such an exotic component - and how much the increased mantle will contribute to improving the quality and modern built-in graphical core performance that hides inside.
+Another intriguing processor from home Intel Expected to reach us over the next three months is theCore i7-1068G7 - The first in the family Ice Lake With an increased power envelope of 28 watts instead of 15 watts which will allow it to offer a significantly increased basic operating frequency of 2.3GHz and a maximum turbo frequency of over 4GHz.
+It will be interesting to see how many manufacturers in the field will indeed choose to use such an exotic component - and how much the enlarged shell will contribute to improving the performance of the high-quality and modern built-in graphic core hidden inside.

-So what about Comet Lake-S desktop processors, which are supposed to bring the blessing of HyperThreading technology to the family ofcore i3 budget while increasing the maximum number of physical cores on the platform from eight to ten?
-Here things are more complicated, with rumors of extremely high power consumption that could cross a 300-watt peak at its peak due to continued reliance on a veteran production process of 14 nm.
+So what about Comet Lake-S desktop processors, which are supposed to bring the blessing of HyperThreading technology to the family ofCore i3 budget while increasing the maximum number of physical cores on the platform from eight to ten?
+Here things are more complicated, with rumors of extremely high power consumption that could cross a 300-watt peak at its peak due to a continued reliance on a 14-nm veteran manufacturing process.